Miltonly/Streets/Miles Street

 The market right now

-Miles Street sits in Old Milton, a position that puts the 401 on-ramp at Regional Road 25 just three minutes away.
-That makes Mississauga a twenty-two-minute drive and Pearson about half an hour.
-The Milton GO Station is fourteen minutes by car, so the Toronto commute via rail runs around seventy-four minutes total.
-For daily trips to Oakville or Burlington, the drive settles at roughly twenty to twenty-four minutes.
-The street itself is quiet, with through-traffic limited to local residents.
+Miles Street sits in Old Milton, a position that makes the 401 the daily handle for most commutes.
+The on-ramp at Regional Road 25 is a three-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
+The GO line is less central — Milton Station is a 14-minute drive — so the realistic Toronto commute runs closer to 75 minutes total.
+For those working in Oakville or Burlington, the drive runs 20 to 24 minutes.
+The street itself is quiet, with through-traffic routed to Main Street, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment

-Public elementary catchment falls to Robert Baldwin Public School, which is directly on Miles Street itself, walkable from every doorstep.
+Public elementary catchment falls to Robert Baldwin Public School, which sits on the street itself — a walkable connection for families.
 Catholic elementary students attend Guardian Angels Catholic Elementary School, a five-minute drive.
-For secondary, public students draw to Milton District High School, three minutes away, while Catholic students go to St. Kateri Tekakwitha Catholic Secondary School, eight minutes by car.
-The proximity to Robert Baldwin makes this stretch particularly convenient for families with young children.
+Secondary students draw to Milton District High School, three minutes by car, or to St. Kateri Tekakwitha Catholic Secondary School, eight minutes away.
+The proximity to Robert Baldwin makes the street particularly attractive for families with young children who value a walk-to-school route.

 Who this street suits